maxmurder/himawari/README.md

 -r --retires      Number of times to retry connections before aborting.
 ```

-#### Rammb:
+#### RAAMB/CIRA:
-For retrieving imagery from GOES, and a variety of other satilltes, including Himiwari-8, we use the <a h ref="https://rammb-slider.cira.colostate.edu"/>Colorado State University RAMMB/CIRA slider </a>api script:
+For retrieving imagery from GOES, and a variety of other satilltes, including Himiwari-8, we use the <a href="https://rammb-slider.cira.colostate.edu"/>Colorado State University RAMMB/CIRA slider </a>api script:
 ```
 rammb.py [-h] [-s {goes-16,goes-17,himawari,meteosat-8,meteosat-11,jpss}] [-c SECTOR] [-p PRODUCT] [-z ZOOM]
                 [-d DIRECTORY] [-f FILENAME] [-q]